 29 What is the tax treatment of non-retail funds?
 Are any exemptions available?

-The tax treatment of retail funds (see question 18) is generally also applicable to non-retail funds.
+The tax treatment of retail funds is generally also applicable to non-retail funds.
 Certain qualifying retail funds, however, have a second option available.

 Revised law (in force since 1 January 2018)